 Living Labs and Policy:

-Workshop organisers: Dimitri Schuurman & Annabel Georges & Aron-Levi Herregodts & Sara Logghe (imec Living Lab)
+Workshop organisers: Dimitri Schuurman & Annabel Georges & Aron-Levi Herregodts & Joris Finck (imec Living Lab)

 Living labs are characterised by active user involvement, co-creation, multi-methods and real-life experimentation (Schuurman, 2015) – it is however unclear how these elements should be implemented and part of the innovation journey through different living lab projects.
 Therefore, we want to provide the living lab community with a new framework, theoretically driven by uncertainties or knowledge deficits.
 At the end of the workshop, participants will have an enriched understanding and inspiration of adequate learning activities for specific knowledge deficits and the ENoLL community will benefit from this workshop when validated with participants and allow for a richer set of learning activities to be used in living lab projects.